 - Profile import and export.

-- Authentication and access-control layers.
+- Authentication and role-based access control.

 - Model selection through the browser interface.

-- GPU, memory, and runtime monitoring.
+- GPU, VRAM, memory, context, and runtime monitoring.

 - Conversation export in Markdown and JSON.